 Just a thirty-minute drive outside of Amsterdam is the Synthesis retreat in the coastal area, Zandvoort.
 There, psilocybin truffle ceremonies run for three to five days in a hundred-year-old renovated church.

-The psilocybin is administered by facilitators and therapists, and guests have access to plant-based meals, private coaching, the Lighthouse grounds’ gardens, saunas, and more.
+Facilitators and therapists administer the psilocybin, and guests are treated to plant-based meals, private coaching, the Lighthouse grounds’ gardens, saunas, and more.

 Not far from Playa Del Carmen, Mexico, is the Buena Vida psilocybin retreat center, which focuses on shaman-led ceremonies over the course of six to seven nights.